alanabrownn/reproducible-research_homework/README.md

 My graphs:
 ![Random path plots](https://github.com/alanabrownn/reproducible-research_homework/blob/d6d8c58636597894642be6b6b1d60c837794695d/random_path_plots.png)
+These graph are also stored in my `random_path_plots.png` file in this repo.

 These graphs demonstrate Brownian motion in 2 dimensions.
 They each show a single particle which starts at the position vector (0,0), and then takes 500 steps of equal length (h=0.25) in a random direction.
 For each step, an angle between 0-2pi (360 degrees) is drawn according to a uniform random distribution, and because of this, each movement direction is independent from one another.
 The legend for these graph shows the time point at which each vector was obtained, and they are coloured in a gradient from black to blue to allow for easy visualization of the direction of movement.